What is the difference between ESTA application and VISA?

 ESTA stands for Electronic System for Travel Authorisation, which is a completely different type of travel authorisation than Visa or any of its forms.

-This means that you have to define your travel plans before traveling to the USA and submitting an application for ESTA or for a Visa.
+This means that you have to define your travel plans before traveling to the USA and submit an application for ESTA or for a Visa.

 First of all, it is most important to know that only citizens of the Visa Waiver Program countries can apply for an ESTA and travel to the USA Visa-free.
 If you are not sure about what the Visa Waiver Program is and what countries are included in the program, please read more about the VWP to find out.